joagre/ratatoskr/README.md

   the future addition of a gradual type system.

-* Satie's dynamic type system utilizes a Garbage Collection (GC) mechanism that is carefully designed to perform garbage collection on a job basis.
-This approach is intended to prevent the GC process from becoming a "stop-the-world" activity.
+* Satie's dynamic type system utilizes a Garbage Collection (GC) mechanism that performs garbage collection on a job basis.
+This prevent the GC process from becoming a "stop-the-world" activity.

 ### A streamlined syntax using curly braces

 * Satie, as a compact language, features a clean, regular, and minimalist syntax that aligns with the tradition of curly braces languages.
 This includes the use of well-known reserved words, syntax conventions, and scoping rules.

-* The principle of least surprise has been a guiding factor in Satie's development.
-However, in Satie, everything is an expression; there are no statements (and consequently, no semicolons).
-Due to this design choice, certain syntactic constructs might appear unorthodox, yet they embody a regular and consistent syntax.

-* The syntax of the D and Erlang programming languages has heavily influenced Satie's design where applicable.
-Another key principle has been to create a syntax that is both familiar and visually appealing, though ultimately, you'll be the judge of that.
-Satie uses only a few keywords and has an even smaller set of operators.
-The complete syntax is formally defined as a Parsing Expression Grammar (PEG) in
-  [Appendix B: PEG grammar](appendix-b:-peg-grammar).
+The complete syntax is formally defined as a Parsing Expression Grammar (PEG) in [Appendix B: PEG grammar](appendix-b:-peg-grammar).

 ### Pattern matching in its core

 Satie incorporates pattern matching as a fundamental feature.

-* The `<-` match operator can be used to deconstruct an expression and bind it's components to new names.
+* The `<-` match operator is used to deconstruct any expression and bind its components to new names.

-* The `switch` and `receive` expressions also rely on pattern matching to pick case paths and deconstruction.
+* The `switch` and `receive` expressions also rely on pattern matching to pick case paths and to perform deconstruction.

-### A custom-built Virtual Machine (VM)
+### A custom-built VM

-* Satie operates on a custom-built virtual machine (VM), which includes a multi-core and time-slicing job scheduler.
+* Satie operates on a custom-built VM, which includes a multi-core and time-slicing job scheduler.
 This scheduler runs multiple instances, one for each job, of a custom-built register machine.

-* The Virtual Machine (VM) and its scheduler are designed to have a small memory footprint.
+* The VM and its scheduler are designed to have a small memory footprint.
 Each job, when initially started, allocates 1KB for its heap and stack (excluding the program code).

 * The VM is standalone and has minimal dependencies, making it easily portable to systems with restricted capabilities.

-### Functional encapsulation
+### Object-orientation

-* Effort has been invested in introducing a purely functional and encapsulating `struct` definition.
-This allows for the grouping of member properties and methods using familiar C++/Java member modifiers such as `public`, `private`, `const`, `this` references and more.
+* Satie has support for functional and immutable object-orientation.
+This allows for grouping of member properties and methods using familiar  C++/Java member modifiers such as `public`, `private`, `const`,  `this` references and more.

-Many features are are by design excluded from Satie, including:
+Many features are by design excluded from Satie:

 * Pointers
 * Type specifications